hboudarr/Neflix-React/README.md

-This project was build with React deployed on Netlify
+This project was build with React deployed on Netlify : netflix-replica-hbdr.netlify.app